naturalfunction/naturalfunction.github.io/content/post/getting-started-with-KORE-connectivity-api/index.md

 ## Prerequisites

-You can view the [**Developer Portal API documentation**](http://developer-app.korewireless.com), but to view and manage your API keys, you must be contracted for **Kore Wireless ConnectivityPro™**.
+You can view the [**Developer Portal API documentation**](http://developer-app.korewireless.com), but to view and manage your API keys, you must be contracted for **KORE Wireless ConnectivityPro™**.
 Otherwise, you won’t be able to see the **Authentication endpoint** described below.

-If you are **not** a Kore Wireless customer and are interested in our services, [contact us here](https://www.korewireless.com/contact-us/).
+If you are **not** a KORE Wireless customer and are interested in our services, [contact us here](https://www.korewireless.com/contact-us/).

 You don’t need to be a software developer but should be familiar with what a **REST API** is.
 AWS has [this article](https://aws.amazon.com/what-is/restful-api/) on REST APIs that can help.